 12. Add Background Music

-Essential to every game.
+What's essential to every game?
+Music!
 In the sounds tab, find a good loop that fits the mood of your game, and tell your backdrop to play that sound until it's done forever when you click the green flag.

 Make mini golf in Scratch